HuntsmanCancerInstitute/MultiRepMacsChIPSeq/applications.md

 Usage:

-	bam_partial_dedup.pl --in in.bam
+	bam_partial_dedup.pl --in input.bam
-	bam_partial_dedup.pl --frac 0.xx --rand --in in.bam --out out.bam
+	bam_partial_dedup.pl --frac 0.xx --in input.bam --out output.bam
-	bam_partial_dedup.pl --m X -i in.bam -o out.bam

 Options:

 	--in <file>        The input bam file, should be sorted and indexed --out <file>       The output bam file containing unique and retained duplicates; optional if you're just checking the duplication rate.
 	--pe               Bam files contain paired-end alignments and only properly paired duplicate fragments will be checked for duplication.
+Singletons are silently dropped.
-	--mark           Write non-optical alignments to output and mark as duplicates with flag bit 0x400.
+	--qual <int>       Skip alignments below indicated mapping quality (0) --mark             Write non-optical alignments to output and mark as duplicates with flag bit 0x400.
-	--random         Randomly subsamples duplicate alignments so that the
-				     final duplication rate will match target duplication rate.
-Must set --frac option.
 	--frac <float>     Decimal fraction representing the target duplication rate in the final file.
-	--max <int>      Integer representing the maximum number of duplicates at each position
+	--max <int>        Integer representing the maximum number of alignments at each position.
+Set to 1 to remove all duplicates.
 	--optical          Enable optical duplicate checking
 	--distance         Set optical duplicate distance threshold.
-				     Use 100 for unpatterned flowcell (HiSeq) or 10000 for patterned flowcell (NovaSeq).
+				         Use 100 for unpatterned flowcell (HiSeq) or 2500 for patterned flowcell (NovaSeq).
 Default 100.
 				         Setting this value automatically sets --optical.
-	--keepoptical    Keep optical duplicates in output as marked duplicates with flag bit 0x400.
+	--report           Write duplicate distance report files only, no de-duplication --keepoptical      Keep optical duplicates in output as marked duplicates with flag bit 0x400.
 Optical duplicates are not differentiated from non-optical duplicates.
 	--coord <string>   Provide the tile:X:Y integer 1-base positions in the read name for optical checking.
 For Illumina CASAVA 1.8 7-element names, this is 5:6:7 (default)
 	--blacklist <file> Provide a bed/gff/text file of repeat regions to skip --chrskip <regex>  Provide a regex for skipping certain chromosomes --seed <int>       Provide an integer to set the random seed generator to make the subsampling consistent (non-random).
-	--cpu <int>      Specify the number of threads to use (4)
+	--cpu <int>        Specify the number of threads to use (4) --help             Print full documentation

 ## combine_replicate_data.pl